 Fragrant, fast-growing, and one of the most used culinary herbs– Mint can be grown indoors.
 Growing mint indoors is easy and doesn’t require many efforts!

 Herbs can be grown indoors, and mint is one of them.
 However, mint (or any other herb) growing indoors can’t grow as vigorously as outdoors.
 Still, you can enjoy those freshly picked leaves year-round, even in winter!

 It is also possible to grow mint in water.
 All you need to do is to take tip cuttings of about 5-6 inches length from an established mint plant.
 Remove the bottom leaves and place the cuttings in a water-filled glass or bottle.
 Keep the container in a cool spot that is bright and receives indirect light.
 Keep changing the water every other day.
 The cutting will develop a few leaves and last for several days.
 You can either plant it in a container filled with soil or use it.

 Growing mint indoors is rewarding, it complements vegetables, salads, yogurt, and meat, and freshly picked leaves taste so great.
 Also, if you want to make an Indoor Herb Garden, mint is the best herb to begin with.

-There are about 600 mint species to choose from, grow which one you like most!
+There are so many mint species to choose from, grow which one you like most!

-Mint can tolerate some shade outside, but it needs a minimum 3-4 hours of direct sunlight to grow well.
-Choose a location where it can receive that much sun and proper air circulation.
+Mint can tolerate some shade outside, but it needs a minimum of 3-4 hours of direct sunlight to grow well.
+Choose a position where it can receive that much sun and proper air circulation.
 Near a window or door, if you can keep it on a windowsill or a balcony, it would be best!

 Also Read: Windowsill Herb Garden